Robopoly/Quadcopter/README.md

 ## Previous version

 Previous version (V1, as V2 has never been tested) uses only MPU-9150.
-The MPU-9150 has the same register map as it's brother the MPU-6050 which is used in a Nanowii board.
+The MPU-9150 has the same register map as its brother the MPU-6050 which is used in a Nanowii board.
 Therefore you can use it as a MPU-6050 if you don't want the magnetometer.
 This might not be valid for MPU-9250.

 | identifier   |   value   |
 |--------------|-----------|